-- At gatherings of programmers and artists (eg festivals and showcases such as Meet the Programmers in the North East) - At shows programmers often see work in their own venue, so attending a show at their venue and asking for a meeting beforehand is a good tactic - At scratch nights programmers interested in new work often attend scratch nights, which are run regularly in the North by ARC, Arts Centre Washington, Barnsley Civic, Live, Northern Stage, Point Blank and West Yorkshire Playhouse - Via social media follow programmers on Twitter or Facebook and join or initiate conversations - At special events for artists, such as Pitch Parties at The Lowry - At the bar where programmers can often be found pre and post show, both for informal and also curated conversations such as at Theatre in the Mill
+At gatherings of programmers and artists (eg festivals and showcases)

+- At shows programmers often see work in their own venue, so attending a show at their venue and asking for a meeting beforehand is a good tactic - At scratch nights programmers interested in new work often attend scratch nights, which are run regularly in the North by The Civic in Barnsley, The Edge, Hull Truck, Liverpool Everyman and Theatre by the Lake in Kendall. - Via social media follow programmers on Twitter or Facebook and join or initiate conversations - At special events for artists, such as The North East Exchange, Push Festival, and Pitch Parties at The Lowry. - At the bar where programmers can often be found pre and post show, both for informal and curated discussions